yhernandez55/Home_Credit_Default_Risk-Classification/README.md

 - Preprocessing: Missing values were handled, and categorical features were encoded using modular preprocessing scripts, ensuring reusability and efficiency.
 - Memory Optimization: A custom function reduced DataFrame sizes to handle large datasets without kernel crashes.
 - Feature Engineering: Exploratory Data Analysis (EDA) informed feature selection and dimensionality reduction.
-- Model Comparisons: Multiple variations of Neural Networks and XGBoost models were tested to identify the best configuration.
+- Model Comparisons: Multiple Neural Networks and XGBoost model variations were tested to identify the best configuration.
 - Consistent Test Set Preparation: Identical preprocessing was applied to both training and test sets to maintain consistency and prevent data leakage.